The Method of Talking About a Safety Management System

 Sure, your work involves “safety” and "reducing risk."

-• You ensure required SMS documentation is both complete and current.
+- You ensure that the required SMS documentation is both complete and current.

 Safety management activities like these are valuable and informative to people in the aviation industry.
 Unfortunately for the average person - J Doe -, they are too general, and moreover they aren't very exciting.